AliciaMMorgan/cross-industry-pm-playbook/lessons-learned/README.md

 - Both formal and informal mentors shape leadership in different, valuable ways.

 ---
-## Lesson 14: Failure *Is* an Option—and a Critical Part of Growth
+## Lesson 14: Adapt Your Critical Path—Plans Are Ideal, Reality Isn’t

-The phrase “failure is not an option” sounds heroic, but in real life, failure happens—and often teaches us more than success.
-You can do everything right and still fall short of your goal.
-What matters is how you respond.
-I failed the PMP exam on my first attempt, yet still went on to lead major projects and programs.
-When I returned to it more than a decade later, I passed—because I approached it differently.
-I broke it into stages, took frequent practice exams, and focused on identifying the critical path to success instead of assuming one perfect approach.

-Failure isn’t always dramatic it can be a slow miss, a close call, or a plan that doesn’t deliver the intended outcome.
-The key is to treat it as a learning cycle: What worked?
-What didn’t?
-What did I miss?
-Do I need to observe someone else in action or volunteer to close skill gaps?
-Growth comes from honest retrospectives and a willingness to revise your strategy.
-Resilience isn't avoiding failure—it's learning how to navigate through it smarter the next time.

----
+Even with the best planning, the path to your goal often looks different in practice.
+You may hit roadblocks, miss the mark, or need to reroute entirely.
+When I first took the PMP exam, I failed—even after preparing thoughtfully.
+A decade later, I passed—but only after breaking the process into clear stages, identifying gaps, and adjusting my approach.
+The second time around wasn’t about doing *more*, it was about doing it *differently*.

+This taught me that the *planned* path is rarely the *true* critical path.
+We often build plans based on ideal conditions, but success comes from observing what’s actually working and revising accordingly.
+Retrospectives, practice runs, and strategic observation—whether through mentoring, shadowing, or volunteering—can surface what’s missing.
+Adapting your critical path is a leadership skill, not a fallback.
+The faster you adjust, the more resilient your progress becomes.

 ## ✅ Key Takeaways

-- Failure is part of the path—not proof you’re on the wrong one.
-- A growth mindset turns setbacks into stepping stones.
+- The ideal plan is rarely the real path—adaptation is strategic.
+- Identify the *actual* critical path through observation and iteration.
-- Break down big goals into stages and build a clearer path to success.
+- Break goals into stages and assess progress honestly.
-- Use retrospectives to reflect, adapt, and improve.
+- Use setbacks to reveal gaps, not as signs to quit.
-- Strategic observation and volunteering can help close unseen gaps.
+- Strategic detours are often what get you to the finish line.

 ---

 ## Next Steps